Skip to main content

 Shayna Silverstein

-Shayna Silverstein’s research examines the politics and aesthetics of sound and movement in the contemporary Middle East.
-Her first book, Syria's Fraught Balance: The Embodied Politics of Dabke Dance Music, analyzes how Syrian dabke, a popular dance music suffused with the collectivism and cultural memory, has paradoxically contributed to isolation and fragmentation within Syrian society from the formation of the authoritarian nation-state to the recent conflict.
+Shayna Silverstein’s research examines the politics and aesthetics of sound, movement, and performance in the contemporary Middle East.
+Her first book, Fraught Balance: The Embodied Politics of Dabke Dance Music in Syria, analyzes how Syrian dabke, a popular dance music suffused with the collectivism and cultural memory, has paradoxically contributed to isolation and fragmentation within Syrian society from the formation of the authoritarian nation-state to the recent conflict.
 She also writes about the politics of body, performance, and culture in the Syrian diaspora.
+Her research generally attests to the centrality of performance in constituting and destabilizing social spaces in Southwest Asia and North Africa (SWANA).
+She is keen to imagine ways of thinking about, hearing for, and writing in detail about the body that jostle new conversations in and between performance, dance, and sound/music studies.

 Education